aidanhiggans/Quant-Finance-Projects/README.md

 # Quant-Finance-Projects
-This repository contains a project based on the Markowitz Model
+This repository contains projects related to quantitative finance